 For servers or server space you use for your own websites - switch to servers that use 100% renewable electricity.
 IMPALA are talking to the main digital service providers about their sustainability policies.
-There is a huge grey area around the footprint of digital servers, see this article by our web developer Spork on the topic.
+There is a huge grey area around the footprint of digital servers, scan the QR code and read the article by our web developer Spork on the topic.